Chapter 5: Choosing Your Lens

 Looking Ahead

-Chapter 6 (The Roadmap) brings together everything from Phase II: your literature review identified a gap, your theoretical framework provides a lens for interpretation, and now you’ll formalize this into a research prospectus—a one-page blueprint that maps your entire project.
+Chapter 6 (The Roadmap) brings together everything from Part II: your literature review identified a gap, your theoretical framework provides a lens for interpretation, and now you’ll formalize this into a research prospectus, a one-page blueprint that maps your entire project.
 The prospectus forces clarity: What exactly are you studying?
 Why does it matter?
 How will you do it?
 What do you expect to find?
 By the end of Chapter 6, you’ll have a complete roadmap that guides the rest of your research.

 Social Identity Theory

-Core idea (as discussed earlier): Group membership shapes self-concept and motivates in-group favoritism and out-group derogation.
+Core idea: Group membership shapes self-concept and motivates in-group favoritism and out-group derogation.